line/centraldogma/site/src/sphinx/client-java.rst

     A timeout is basically a trade-off.
 If you specify a smaller timeout, ``awaitInitialValue()`` will take less time even if the server is not responsive, at the risk of getting a ``TimeoutException`` or falling back to the default value.
-If you specify a larger timeout, you'll will have a better chance of successful retrieval.
+If you specify a larger timeout, you will have a better chance of successful retrieval.
 It is generally recommended to use a value not less than 20 seconds so that the client can retry at least a few times before timing out.
 Consider specifying a sensible default value if you cannot tolerate a timeout or need to use a small timeout.